PColares/FormApp/README.md

 # FormApp
 Simple form signUp app with React.

-Has 2 screens, SignUp and success.
+Has 2 screens, SignUp and sucess.

-Behavior: The SignUp screen has a form with validation in it's input fields and when everything is validated the user can click the register button to change to a success screen.
+Behavior: The SignUp screen has a form with validation in it's input fields and when everything is validated the user can click the register button to change to a sucess screen.
 All screens should be responsive in mobile.

 Rules:
 Media Query main width: 650px